mmb-irb/MDDB-docker/readme/docker-compose.md

 docker-compose run workflow mwf run -proj <ACCESSION ID> -smp -e clusters energies pockets -dir <FOLDER>
 ```

 Note that this run excludes clusters, energies and pockets analyses.
-Adding the -smp flag it only download 10 frames of the trajectory.
+Adding the -smp flag it downloads only 10 frames of the trajectory.
 As this instruction is a test, this will save a lot of computational time.

 ### Use loader